-Abode’s three cameras offer vastly different features, but the Iota is our top pick thanks to its impressive compatibility and built-in security system.
+Abode’s cameras offer vastly different features, but the Iota is our top pick thanks to its impressive compatibility and built-in security system.
 We also like Abode as a starter system for people new to home security.
-You can try out both DIY and pro monitoring for these cameras without getting locked into a contract.
+You can try out both self- and pro-monitoring for these cameras without getting locked into a contract.

 Abode Cameras Review